-Latest Pixel 4 rumors (Updated July 19)
+Latest Google Pixel 4 rumors (Updated Sept.
+16)

-Pixel 4 release date
+Google Pixel 4 release date

 Mere days after a revealing render of the Pixel 4 emerged, which included a prominent, rectangular camera bump on the back (much like the one the iPhone XS successor has been rumored to have), Google went out and confirmed the design on its Made by Google Twitter page.

 While Google's given us a good look at the rear of the phone, we know a bit less about the other side.
 For what it's worth, the company did publish a teardown of the Pixel 4's front-facing camera array when it revealed the Face Unlock and Motion Sense features — so that certainly explains the lack of a fingerprint sensor on the back, as well as the presence of a rather prominent top bezel.